Club Directory by Category

 Shred Club seeks to promote, expand and assist the shredding community on Bates Campus and within the greater Lewiston-Auburn community.
 A great way to explore the many rip-able and grind-able corners of Maine, Shred Club is the only club worth your time.
 All forms of shredding are welcome and encouraged, from skateboarding to steetluge, to surfing to tow in big wave kayaking.

 The goal of our club is provide an environment for students who enjoy playing video games either casually or competitively.
 We will cater to both those who want to relax and play games for fun and those who wish to hone their skills with competitive games.
-We will consistently host game tournaments for the entire Bates campus and meet once a week during Saturday or Sunday afternoons.
+This year we will be holding game night every Friday, and we are offering our Discord server as a means to find other Bates students with similar gaming interests so that we can stay connected despite the difficult times that have come about as of late.

 Advisor: Nick Dressler